Aquarium/GettingandCleaningDataCourseProject/README.md

 # GettingandCleaningDataCourseProject
-Course Project of Getting and Cleaning Data
+Course Project for Getting and Cleaning Data on Coursera

 The Course Project webpage is
 https://class.coursera.org/getdata-032/human_grading/index

 ##run_analysis.R
-is the R script that does the folling.
+is the R script that does the following.

 1.Merges the training and the test sets to create one data set.